Full-time: One year, Part-time: Two years | With Professional Placement: Full-time only: 21 Months

 All applicants are requested to submit digital supporting material and where possible, will be invited to attend an interview with a portfolio of recent work.

-UCLan’s MA Design course exists within the framework of the University modular scheme.
-Full-time study is based over 3 semesters, with 3 modules studied each semester.
-Each semester comprises a double 'practice' module and a single 'theoretical' module - Research and Creative Perspectives.
+The course exists within the framework of the University modular scheme.
+Full-time study is based over 3 semesters, with 60 credits studied each semester.
+The first and second semester comprises of a double 'practice' module and a single 'theoretical' module: Research and Creative Perspectives.
 Part-time study is based over 5 semesters.
-The programme concludes with the double Practice module - Final Project Realisation, bringing together all practical and theoretical aspects of the course, through a major investigation into a particular personal area of study, leading to final assessment presentation / public exhibition.
-The postgraduate dissertation allows students to develop a major piece of theoretical work supporting their practice.
-Throughout the duration of the course students are required to keep an ongoing 'Reflective Diary' that is used to record all lines of enquiry, development of ideas, critical reflection and analysis.
+The programme concludes with a 60 credit module, bringing together all practical and theoretical aspects of the course, through a major investigation into a particular personal area of study, leading to a final assessment presentation / public exhibition.

 Graduates pursue successful careers within a wide range of design related disciplines, including Designer/Maker, Freelance or In-house Designer for manufacturing, Modeller, Animation Artist, Teacher, Design Buyer, Set, Display or Exhibition Designer, Gallery or Exhibition Curator, Design Manager to name a few.